-The Complete Plays of William Shakespeare (June 10, 2014): SEARCH the Complete Plays of William Shakespeare under PhiloLogic4 (beta).
-This release of The Complete Plays of William Shakespeare uses data drawn from the Monk Project's version of Shakespeare's complete works.
+The Complete Plays of William Shakespeare (July 2015): This release of The Complete Plays of William Shakespeare uses data drawn from the Monk Project's version of Shakespeare's complete works.
 Cette version du théâtre complet de Shakespeare utilise des données tirées des oeuvres complètes de Shakespeare du Monk Project.

 plain terms such as genre humain or esprit systématique are split on the space character and evaluated without regard to case or accent.